lumeland/lume.land/plugins/extract_date.md

 Some static site generators extract automatically the date of the pages from the path name.
-Lume 1 & 2 did that too, but as of version 3, this behavior has been moved to a this plugin.
+Lume 1 & 2 did that too, but as of version 3, this behavior has been moved to a plugin.

-The plugin can detect and extract the dates from the name of the source file.
+This plugin can detect and extract the dates from the name of the source file.
 You have to prepend the date to the filename using the `yyyy-mm-dd` syntax followed by a hyphen `-` or an underscore `_` (or `yyyy-mm-dd-hh-ii-ss` if you also need the time).
 Note that this part is removed when generating the final